MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 When you plan a zonal deployment, verify that the Azure services you use are supported in the availability zones you plan to use.
 For example, to list which virtual machine SKUs are available in each availability zone, see [Check VM SKU availability](/azure/virtual-machines/linux/create-cli-availability-zone#check-vm-sku-availability).

 > [!TIP]
 > When you deploy a resource into a specific availability zone, you select the zone number.
 The sequence of zone numbers is different for each Azure subscription.
 If you deploy resources across multiple Azure subscriptions, verify the zone numbers that you should use in each subscription.
-For more information, see [What are Azure regions and availability zones?][availability-zones-overview].
+For more information, see [Physical and logical availability zones][availability-zones-physical-logical].

 ### Deployment approach 3: Zone-redundant deployments